ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Evaluation Datasets

-\textbf{Datasets to evaluate RPR.} To evaluate the performance of the RPR-network and its contribution to ViPR, we also need a dataset with a close proximity between consecutive images.
-This is key to calculate the relative movement with optical flow.
-However, most publicly available datasets (\texttt{Middlebury}~\cite{baker_dataset}, \texttt{MPI Sintel}~\cite{butler_sintel}, \texttt{KITTI Vision Benchmark}~\cite{geiger_kitti}, and \texttt{FlyingChairs}~\cite{flownet}) either do not meet this requirement or the OF pixel velocities do not match those of real world applications.
-Hence, we cannot use available datasets to train the RPR-network.
-Instead, we directly calculate the OF from images with \texttt{FlowNet2.0}~\cite{flownet2} to train our RPR-network on it.
-Our novel \textit{Industry} dataset allows this, while simultaneously retaining a large, diverse environment with hard real-world conditions, as described in the following.
+\textbf{Datasets to evaluate RPR.} To evaluate the performance of the RPR and its contribution to ViPR, we also need a dataset with a close proximity between consecutive images.
+This is key to calculate the relative movement with OF.
+However, most publicly available datasets (\texttt{Middlebury}~\cite{baker_dataset}, \texttt{MPI Sintel}~\cite{butler_sintel}, \texttt{KITTI Vision}~\cite{geiger_kitti}, and \texttt{FlyingChairs}~\cite{flownet}) either do not meet this requirement or the OF pixel velocities do not match those of real-world applications.
+Hence, we directly calculate the OF from images with \texttt{FlowNet2.0}~\cite{flownet2} to train the RPR on it.
+Our novel \textit{Industry} dataset allows this, while retaining a large, diverse environment with hard real-world conditions, as described in the following.